nirajvishwakarma3011/RAG-for-Math-Question-Answering/README.md

 > * **Trade-offs:** While RAG increases latency (approx. +2s per generation), the performance gain in the `OpenMath + RAG` setup (Highest F1 and BLEU) justifies the computational cost for high-precision tasks.

 ---
+## Individual Contributions
+• Niraj: Overall coordination and project management, timeline planning, and integration of all components into a single end-to-end pipeline.

+• Lipika: Data preparation and knowledge-base construction, including dataset cleaning, splitting, and creation of the fine-tune set and RAG knowledge base.

+• Siddharth: Model fine-tuning, implementing and tuning the supervised fine-tuning pipeline for the LLM.

+• Ankita: Retrieval and RAG component, designing and implementing the hybrid BM25 + dense retriever and constructing the RAG-style prompts.

+• Manish: Evaluation and reporting, implementing evaluation metrics, running experiments, analyzing results, and preparing the written report and presentation materials.